TheGrapeVineCo/The-GrapeVine-Docs/README.md

 ### Glossary Page

-Each term's descriptions are not fixed.
+Each terminology descriptions are not fixed.
 We can overwrite them over team agreements.
-The purpose of this document is to help us be better with our communications and collaborations.
+The purpose of this document is to help us be consisent with the terminology we use, enhancing communications and collaborations skills.

 **Comment**
 A comment is a block of the text created by registered users and is appended to a wine listing of their choice.